 Additionally, there are two types of SaaS DAMs, also known as cloud-based DAM systems, and each has a different level of flexibility versus simplicity.

 The first type is traditional DAM software, which comes with a pre-built front-end and user interface (UI).
 Traditional DAMs are plug-and-play and ready for implementation out of the box.
-However, these systems rely on strict, pre-determined workflows.

 Since these systems don’t use pre-built UIs or pre-defined workflows, you can implement custom processes that make the most sense for your business.
-Most enterprises prefer headless DAM systems because the platforms allow the flexibility required for managing huge amounts of digital assets.

 Types of On-Premises DAMs